mhalbritter/graalvm-dynamics-finder/README.md

 *
 ```

-This will lead to a report showing reflection access to all classes, which could be quite big.
+This will include all classes, which could generate a large record.

 Only include a specific class: